rudi-q/rudi-q/README.md

 # Hey, I'm Rudi 👋

-**Product Engineer building privacy-first tools that people actually want to use.**
+**Product Engineer building privacy-first tools that I actually want to use.**

-I build things that solve real problems with clean code and thoughtful UX.
-Currently shipping privacy-first products used by people across 15+ countries.

-12+ years programming experience, specializing in full-stack development, AI/ML engineering, and product architecture.

 ---